The React framework is generally considered very highly resistant to

 essentially just checks against a regex to make sure all the characters are

-passes).
+legal, which onerror passes).
 So we need to trace back how

-got set; going back up the call stack for a bit gets us
+isCustomComponentTag got set; going back up the call stack for a bit gets us

 to